trungleduc/ipyflex/docs/source/usage.rst

         template = 'saved.json',
         style = {'height': '50vh', 'borderTop': '5px'},
         header= True,
-        editable = False)
+        layout_config = {'borderLeft': False, 'borderRight': False, 'enableSection': False}, editable = False)

-- *template*: the path to save template file, this file can be generated from the dashboard interface.
+- **template**: the path to save template file, this file can be generated from the dashboard interface.
-- *style*: CSS styles to be passed to the root element of the dashboard, it accepts any CSS rules but the keys need to be in *camelCase* format.
+- **style**: CSS styles to be passed to the root element of the dashboard, it accepts any CSS rules but the keys need to be in *camelCase* format.
-- *header*: set to `True` to activate the default header, pass a dictionary to create a configurable header.
+- **header**: set to `True` to activate the default header, pass a dictionary to create a configurable header.
+- **layout_config**: dashboard layout configuration, users can show or hide left/right border, enable or disable the section tab.
-- *editable*: flag to enable or disable the editable mode.
+- **editable**: flag to enable or disable the editable mode.
 In non-editable mode, the *Save template* button in the header is removed, tabs can not be removed, dragged, or renamed.

 --------------------------------------
 Create widgets from factory functions